For our hours of service or to contact Municipal Utilities for questions or emergencies, please visit:

-FOG is commonly washed into the plumbing system during food preparation or cleanup through the kitchen sink.
-As it travels, it congeals and decreases pipe capacity both inside the FSE and in the main sewer system.
-FOG can block your drain, your neighbor’s drain, and main collection lines, potentially becoming an environmental and public health risk.
+FOG is often washed into the plumbing system during food prep through the kitchen sink.
+As it travels, it congeals and decreases pipe capacity both inside the building and in the main sewer system.
+FOG can block your drain, your neighbor’s drain, and main collection lines, potentially causing an environmental and public health risk.

-A: To your business: As your sewer pipes back up, the sewage and food particles that accumulate can attract insects and other vermin, cause unpleasant odors, and could create health hazards.
+A: To your business: As your sewer pipes back up, the accumulated sewage and food particles attract insects and other vermin, cause unpleasant odors and health hazards.
 Property damage can also result from sewage backups and lead to expensive cleanup and plumbing repairs.
-Health code violations or closures can greatly impact your business.
+Health code violations or closures can also cost your business.

-To the Environment: Clogged sewers can lead to overflows.
-As sewage overflows onto streets, it enters the storm drain system and is carried to our local creeks and waterways, creating health risks for swimmers, fish, and plant life.
+To the environment: Clogged sewers can overflow onto streets, enter the storm drain system, and be carried to our local creeks and waterways, creating health risks for swimmers, fish, and plants.

 To the City: Increased sewer blockages and overflows lead to costly maintenance and can result in severe fines from State regulatory agencies.
 This can increase your sewer fees.

-A: When FOG is released into the sewer lines in any amounts, it poses a serious threat to the City's sanitary sewer collection system's ability to remove waste from our community.
-FOG sticks to the sides of pipes, decreasing the pipe's capacity and eventually blocking the pipe entirely.
-This requires our sewer piping to be cleaned more often and equipment replaced due to grease-related damages.
+A: When FOG is released into the sewer lines, it threatens the collection system's ability to remove waste from our community.
+FOG sticks to the sides of pipes, decreasing the pipe's capacity and eventually blocking the pipe.
+This requires sewer pipe to be cleaned and replace more often.

-A: Overflowing sewers release bacteria, viruses, and other pathogens that may be hazardous to human health.
+A: Overflowing sewers release bacteria, viruses, and other pathogens often hazardous to human health.
 The sewage may be released into your business or home, or into our waterways, streets, and parks.
-SSOs are unpleasant and expensive to clean up,and if they occur on your property, it is you, the property owner, who is responsible for the cleanup.
+SSOs are unpleasant and expensive to clean up,and if they occur on your property, the property owner is responsible for the cleanup.